-Marriage in its origin is a contract of natural law; it may exist between two individuals of different sexes, although no third person existed in the world, as happened in the case of the common ancestors of mankind; it is the parent, not the child, of civil society. [...]
+Marriage in its origin is a contract of natural law; it may exist between two individuals of different sexes, although no third person existed in the world, as happened in the case of the common ancestors of mankind; it is the parent, not the child, of civil society ...
 In civil society it becomes a civil contract regulated and prescribed by law and endowed with civil consequences.
-In most civilized countries acting under a sense of the force of sacred obligations, it has had the sanctions of religion superadded: it then becomes a religious as well a natural and civil contract; for it is a great mistake to suppose that because it is the one therefore it may not likewise be the other.
-Heaven itself is made a party to the contract and the consent of the individuals pledged to each other is ratified and consecrated by a vow to God. [...]
-At the Reformation this country disclaimed, amongst other opinions of the Romish Church, the doctrine of a sacrament in marriage, though still retaining the idea of its being of divine institution in its general origin[.]
+In most civilized countries acting under a sense of the force of sacred obligations, it has had the sanctions of religion superadded: it then becomes a religious as well as a natural and civil contract; for it is a great mistake to suppose that because it is the one therefore it may not likewise be the other.
+Heaven itself is made a party to the contract and the consent of the individuals pledged to each other is ratified and consecrated by a vow to God ...
+At the Reformation this country disclaimed, amongst other opinions of the Romish Church, the doctrine of a sacrament in marriage, though still retaining the idea of its being of divine institution in its general origin ...10 prevention-of-clandestine-marriages/ ('An Act for the Better Preventing of Clandestine Marriage', 26 Geo II c 33), accessed 29 March 2017.
+It should be noted that the Act does not make the registration of the marriage essential for validity.
+Rather, it states that the registration is designed 'to preserve the Evidence of Marriages, and to make the Proof thereof more certain and easy' (s 15).

-The law of England and Wales also bears witness to a single antecedent institution of marriage in the fact that no statute ever defines marriage, and in its general recognition of marriages contracted in foreign jurisdictions, in many cases even when they would not have been valid had they been celebrated in England and Wales, and in some cases even when they were not valid according to the jurisdiction in which they were celebrated.
-It is also clear that in the law of England and Wales it is the parties that create the marriage, which officials then witness and register.
-In the Australian case
+The law of England and Wales also bears witness to a single antecedent institution of marriage in the fact that no statute ever defines marriage and in its general recognition of marriages contracted in foreign jurisdictions, in many cases even when they would not have been valid

+8 http://statutes.org.uk/site/the-statutes/eighteenth-century/1753-26-geo-2-c-33- had they been celebrated in England and Wales, and in some cases even when they were not valid according to the jurisdiction in which they were celebrated.11 It is also clear that in the law of England and Wales it is the parties that create the marriage, which officials then witness and register.
+In the Australian case of Quick v Quick,12 the marriage was held valid even though one party had had a change of mind before the minister had pronounced them husband and wife.

-R v Millis (1844) X Clark & Finnelly 534, 8 ER 844.
-In fact, this requirement was stated to be only 'in order to constitute a regular marriage-a perfect marriage-a marriage with all the consequences belonging to a marriage in its complete and perfect state' 844-845 (the Lord Chancellor).
+$^{^9}$ R v Millis (1844) X Clark and Finnelly 534, 8 ER 844.
+In fact, this requirement was stated to be only 'in order to constitute a regular marriage-a perfect marriage-a marriage with all the consequences belonging to a marriage in its complete and perfect state', 844-45 (the Lord Chancellor).

-&lt;sup>10 Dalrymple v Dalrymple (1811) 2 Hag Con 63, 63, 77 (Sir William Scott).
+10 Dalrymple v Dalrymple (1811) 2 Hag Con 63, 63, 77 (Sir William Scott).
 The case also involved Scots law; Sir William thought it not substantially different from the law of England and Wales on this point.